SquareBracketAssociates/booklet-CountryTutorial/Chapters/CountriesExamples.md

 Now we are ready to display countries.
 The idea is that we will copy the SVG path definition from the world.svg file into a little Roassal program that renders SVG paths.

 - Check file world.svg, open it with a text editor.
-- Copy the path of a country that you want to display, pick a little country it will help you.
+- Copy the path of a country that you want to display, pick a little country that will help you.

 ![World.svg rendered. %anchor=svgrendered](figures/world.png)

 ### SVG shapes

 Now we will display the SVG path you selected.
-In the following snippet we put
+In the following snippet, we put

 Inspect the following code snippet: it produces a little bezier surface.
 ```